(xvi) Provisions, Contingent Liabilities and Contingent Assets

 For the purposes of subsequent measurement, financial instruments are classified as follows:

-A. Non-derivative financial instruments (a) Financial assets carried at amortized cost
+(a) Financial assets carried at amortized cost

-A financial asset is subsequently measured at amortized cost if it is held with a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial instrument give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+A financial asset is subsequently measured at amortized cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial instrument give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 The carrying amounts of financial assets that are subsequently measured at amortised cost are determined based on the effective interest method less any impairment losses.